pagkly/Zed/Investopedia3/Understanding Time Value.md

 Understanding Time Value
 ## What Is Time Value?

-Time value refers to the portion of an [option's](https://www.investopedia.com/terms/o/option.asp) premium that is attributable to the amount of time remaining until the expiration of the option contract.
-The premium of any option consists of two components: its [intrinsic value](https://www.investopedia.com/terms/i/intrinsicvalue.asp) and its extrinsic value.
+Time value refers to the portion of an [[option's]](https://www.investopedia.com/terms/o/option.asp) premium that is attributable to the amount of time remaining until the expiration of the option contract.
+The premium of any option consists of two components: its [[intrinsic value]](https://www.investopedia.com/terms/i/intrinsicvalue.asp) and its extrinsic value.

-Time value is a component of an option's [extrinsic value](https://www.investopedia.com/terms/e/extrinsicvalue.asp), alongside implied volatility (IV), and relates to derivatives markets.
-It should not be confused with the [time value of money](https://www.investopedia.com/terms/t/timevalueofmoney.asp) (TVM), which describes the discounting of money's purchasing power over time.
+Time value is a component of an option's [[extrinsic value]](https://www.investopedia.com/terms/e/extrinsicvalue.asp), alongside implied volatility (IV), and relates to derivatives markets.
+It should not be confused with the [[time value of money]](https://www.investopedia.com/terms/t/timevalueofmoney.asp) (TVM), which describes the discounting of money's purchasing power over time.

 ### Key Takeaways